 - Hypersensitivity to the active substances or to any of the excipients of the drug.

-- Concomitant use of non-selective monoamine oxidase inhibitors (MAO) (these drugs should be discontinued at least two weeks before treatment with Confundus[®]).
-The drug can be used only with selective MAO-B inhibitors in the recommended doses (e.g., selegiline hydrochloride).
+- Concomitant use of non-selective monoamine oxidase inhibitors (MAO) (these drugs should be discontinued at least two weeks before treatment with Confundus®).
+The drug can be used only with selective MAO-B inhibitors in the recommended doses (e.g., selegiline hydrochloride) (see "Interaction with other medicinal products and other forms of interaction" section).

 - Angular glaucoma.

 - Suspicious (for melanoma) pigmented neoplasms on the skin or a history of melanoma.

 - Severe psychosis.

 - Pregnancy.

 - Breastfeeding.